Kahalgaon: Medieval era

-Kahalgaon was the education hub in the Middle Ages.
+Kahalgaon was an education hub in the Middle Ages.
 Vikramashila was one of the two most important centers of Buddhist learning in India, along with Nalanda during the Pala dynasty.
 Vikramashila was established by King Dharmapala (rule: 770–810 CE) in response to a supposed decline in the quality of scholarship at Nālandā.
 Atisha, the renowned Pandita, is sometimes listed as a notable abbot.

 Modern era

-In the vicinity of the town, now stands the thermal power project from NTPC, known as KhSTPP.
+In the vicinity of the town now stands thermal power project from NTPC, known as Kahalgaon Super Thermal Power Station (KhSTPP).
 The project has an installed capacity of 2340 MW developed in two stages.
 The first stage had 4 units of 210 MW capacity each and the second expansion had 3 units of 500 MW.

-The arrival of NTPC in the town, marked the arrival of world-class infrastructure, healthcare and education, which would have taken years to reach to people otherwise.
-Kahalgaon now enjoys the luxury of the best.
-Education has taken a front-runner in the normal routine and the setup has also created enough jobs and businesses around itself.
-The townships of NTPC are wonderfully planned, with lush greenery.
-It has parks, shopping complexes, clubhouses, stadiums and transit camps apart from housing for employees.
-The peace that Kahalgaon has is remarkable.

 NTPC Kahalgaon

 The National Thermal Power Corporation, popularly known as NTPC was also set up in Kahalgaon in the year 1985, the unit has been named Kahalgaon Super Thermal Power Plant (KhSTPP) owing to its relatively large production capacity.
 The total installed capacity of the plant is 2340 megawatts, Stage-I: 840 MW and Stage-II: 1500 MW.

 NTPC power plant uses Rajmahal Coal Fields of Eastern Coalfields Limited (Lalmatiya) as the coal source for producing electricity.
 The river Ganges serves as a major source of water needed for production.
-Normally PLF is about 70% here because of lack of coal.
+Normally PLF is about 70% here because of the lack of coal.
 It has 4x210 MW units of Russian make and 3x500 MW units of German make supplied by BHEL.
 This power plant serves as a beneficiary for West Bengal, Bihar, Jharkhand, Orissa, Sikkim states.

-In Art and Literature
+In art and literature

 An anonymous tomb on some rocks on the Ganga River nearby is the subject of a painting by J. M. W. Turner (Rocks at Colgong on the Ganges), an engraving of which, together with a poetical illustration by Letitia Elizabeth Landon was published in Fisher's Drawing Room Scrap Book, 1839.